SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cloudflare.md

 ### Security (Bot Management)

-**Cloudflare - Security (Bot Management) Dashboard** reliably detects and mitigates bad bots to prevent credential stuffing, spam registration, content scraping, click fraud, inventory hoarding, and other malicious activities.
+The **Cloudflare - Security (Bot Management)** dashboard reliably detects and mitigates bad bots to prevent credential stuffing, spam registration, content scraping, click fraud, inventory hoarding, and other malicious activities.

 To get bot requests identified correctly, use only one Filter Based Firewall rule with action "Challenge (Captcha)".
 For more information, see the [Cloudflare documentation](https://www.cloudflare.com/apps/developer/docs/getting-started).